Research & Clinical Trials

 What is a clinical trial?

 Clinical trials are scientific studies that involve people.
-Most clinical trials test how effective a new potential drug, medical device, or medical technique is at improving symptoms of a particular condition.
+Most clinical trials test how effective a new potential drug, medical device, or medical technique is at improving signs or symptoms of a particular condition, OR prolonging the life of a patient with the condition.
 Clinical trials involve a strong collaboration between researchers, drug-makers/pharmaceutical companies, hospitals, patients, and doctors.
+Patient support organization/foundations can help connect patients share their experiences with researchers, highlighting what being afflicted by a certain disease has meant to them and sparking innovative ideas in researchers.

 Some clinical trials are observational, meaning they follow a natural course of a medical condition over time but do not explicitly test potential new treatment options.
-Observational clinical trials are just as important in furthering our understanding of disease.
+Observational clinical trials are just as important in furthering our understanding of diseasea nd the effects of various things done for it over time.

 Why are clinical trials necessary?

 Clinical trials are the most important step needed to bring new medicines to pharmacy shelves.
-All medicines that you’ve purchased – from chemotherapy to aspirin– have gone through the clinical trial process, which demonstrates safety and effectiveness.
-Therefore, clinical trials help to bring new and innovative medicines, devices, and treatment options to the market so that your doctor can prescribe, and insurance can cover, these innovative therapies.
-For rare diseases, it is even more important for there to be trials for new, potential treatment options.
+All medicines that you’ve purchased – from chemotherapy to penicillin– have gone through the clinical trial process, which demonstrates safety and effectiveness.
+Therefore, clinical trials are necessary to bring new and innovative medicines, devices, and treatment options to the market so that your doctor can prescribe, and insurance can cover, these innovative therapies.
+For rare diseases with no or very few effective treatments, it is even more important for there to be trials for new, potential treatment options.

 Phase 1 includes (healthy) people without any medical conditions and focuses on determining the safety of the potential new drug.

-Phase 2 includes people living with the disease or condition that will hopefully be treated by the new drug and measures safety (again) and effectiveness at treating a particular symptom or set of symptoms.
+Phase 2 includes people living with the disease or condition that will hopefully be treated by the new drug and measures safety (again) and looks for biologic, hopefully beneficial, effects in patients living with the disease under consideration

 What are potential benefits of participating in a clinical trial?